How To Succeed in Your New Job: The First Week, Month and 90 Days

 Bonus first month tip: Be humble and open-minded.

 When we are humble, we are acknowledging that we cannot go it alone.
 Take the time to thank the people who are showing you the ropes.
-Don’t take credit for work you haven’t done and listen more than you speak.
-You’ve never done this exact job in this exact setting so no matter how much experience you have behind you, keep an open mind.
+Do not take credit for work you have not done and listen more than you speak.
+You have never done this exact job in this exact setting so no matter how much experience you have behind you, keep an open mind.

 The goal during the first few months is to take ownership of your new role.
-During this time period, you should set yourself up to do your best work yet.
+During this time period, you are required to set yourself up to do your best work yet.

 In the first 90 days: